theodoreOnzGit/thermal_hydraulics_rs/README.md

 sudo pacman -S openblas
 ```

 Tested on Arch Linux and Linux Mint distros.

+## Development to do list:

+So far, I'm thinking of the following features:

+1. DHX heat exchanger is not properly incorporated into loop solver for
+Shell side pri loop or tube side DRACS loop for coupled natural circulation
+for CIET.
+2. Du's heat exchanger needs a constructor.
+In fact, shell and tube heat
+exchanger needs a constructor.
+3. Gnielinski correlation requires a darcy friction factor.
+But for components
+such as the flowmeter or ctah, the friction factor is presented as
+(f L/D + K) = 400 + 52000/Re or something like that.
+There is no friction
+factor.
+One workaround is to scale (f L/D + K) by D/L  so that the
+darcy friction factor substituted into the Gnielinski correlation is:
+f + K d/L. In this manner, we have something workable if we use the
+Gnielinski correlation.
+May not be correct though.
+But an extra K d/L
+factor makes sense in turbulent flows because more friction means more
+boundary layer mixing.
+4. the (f L/D + K) issue for the Gnielinski correlation applies to
+Insulated fluid components, non insulated fluid components, shell and
+tube heat exchangers, and parallel no insulated fluid tubes.

 # Tests and Examples
 If you want to use cargo watch for testing,